 - Hovhannes Bagramyan, Marshal of the Soviet Union.
 First non-Slavic officer to be granted the command of a front (army group equivalent) in World War II.

 - Hamazasp Babadzhanian, another Marshal of the Soviet Union (albeit only Chief Marshal of Tank Troops) born in the same village as above!

 - William Saroyan, Armenian-American writer, and patriarch of a veritable clan of American Saroyans, including his actress daughter Lucy, his writer son Aram, and journalist granddaughter Strawberry.
-(And his last name is pronounced ''Sah-row-yawn'', not ''Ser-roy-yen'' as Americans typically pronounce it.)
+(And his last name is pronounced Sah-row-yawn, not Ser-roy-yen.)

 - Alex Manoogian, an Armenian-American industrialist and philanthropist known for starting an auto-parts empire and for donating his mansion to the city of Detroit to serve as its executive residence (called Manoogian Mansion to this day).
 His name is plastered all kinds of stuff in and around Detroit: everything from buildings at Wayne State University to high schools to Armenian cultural centers (there are a lot of Armenians in the Detroit area) are named "Manoogian [whatever]"

 - John Yossarian, the main character of Catch-22, although he claims to be Assyrian as a joke.

 - Dr. Jack Kevorkian, the famous/infamous right-to-die activist, and a member of the aforementioned Detroit part of the Diaspora.
 His mother was a Genocide survivor.